motion/orbit/notes/next.md

 to sync with umed:

-- Gmail how do I know if its html or text? (i need to auto-link-links)
+- Gmail how do I know if its html or text?

 # Umed Week of Sep 2